uniment/Objects.jl/README.md

 MyStruct(y...)              # and we're back! (now it can be passed to methods specialized on MyStruct)
 ```

-(bug: currently, doing this with `Dynamic` objects is NOT a good idea.)
+(bug note: currently, doing this with `Dynamic` objects is NOT a good idea, because their keys are out of order.)

 You can check the order of splatting by inspecting `keys(y)`.